 The potential negatives of hypnotherapy for anxiety may include:

-How to Find a Hypnotherapist to Help You With Anxiety
+How to Find a Hypnotherapist for Anxiety

 As hypnotherapy becomes more popular and accepted, the consumer has more choices available to them than ever before.
+However, the requirements for practicing hypnosis vary from state to state, country to country.
+Check any credentials to ensure a therapist fits your needs and can practice in your region.

 What to Expect During Your First Session

-Self Hypnosis for Anxiety
+Self-Hypnosis for Anxiety

 Here are four ways to practice self-hypnosis for anxiety: